What is DBT?

 “The main goal of DBT is to help you build a life worth living.”

 DBT therapists take a compassionate view toward people, accepting you for who you are, and also helping you change and work toward your goals.
-Our program serves youth age 13 to 25.
+Our program serves those age 13 through adulthood.

 Who we are:

 We are a group of intensively trained independent DBT practitioners.
 We provide a fidelity based program as created by Marsha Linehan at the University of Washington.

 Our DBT program in a nutshell:

 DBT teaches you how to:

 The cost for the program is on a sliding fee scale based on income.
 We accept insurance for some or all of the program services depending on benefits and practitioner availability.
 We will assist you with identifying payment options.